Alex Albon: 2024: Setbacks at Williams

-He crashed in the first practice session at the and Williams were unable to repair his car, nor did they have a spare chassis.
+Albon crashed in the first practice session at the and Williams were unable to repair his car, nor did they have a spare chassis.
 Team principal James Vowles described the situation as "a reflection of how behind we were in the winter period".
 The team decided to withdraw Sargeant from the event and allow Albon to use the one remaining car.
 He finished the race eleventh.
 He qualified fourteenth for the but was eliminated in a first-lap crash with Daniel Ricciardo.
 On 15 May, Williams confirmed that Albon has signed a multi-year extension to stay with the team.

 Albon did not score points in the next three races which included him retiring in Imola due to issues putting the tyre on at his pit stop taking him out of the points battle.
-Looking to bounce back Albon qualified 9th at the Monaco Grand Prix.
+Looking to bounce back Albon qualified ninth at the Monaco Grand Prix.
 He then kept hold of his position to finish in 9th place which marked his and Williams first points of the season.
 Albon then qualified 10th for the Canadian Grand Prix but retired from the race whilst running in the points on lap 52 after Carlos Sainz spun into him sending him into the wall.